SRS Logo The Signalling Record Society

 Presenter: Phil Graham

-Both before and after retirement Phil has been a regular speaker and presenter at the National Railway Museum, specialising in railway operating and signalling matters.
+Phil is a regular speaker and presenter at the National Railway Museum, specialising in railway operating and signalling matters.

 Presenter: Charles Weightman